entekadesign/kobold-alarm-clock-card/README.md

 Set an alarm for each day of the week in the **schedule dialog**.
 The next alarm time will be displayed at the upper right corner of the main view.
 A toggle switch indicates whether the next alarm is enabled.
 To override the scheduled alarm, tap/click on the next alarm display or enter a value in the **nap dialog**.
 A dotted border around next alarm time indicates that the scheduled alarm is overridden.
 To clear the override and return to the scheduled alarm, disable the nap duration in the **nap dialog**.

+## Localization

+If your HA instance's preferred language is German, French, Spanish, or Russian, Kobold should automatically present its main view, menus and messages in that language.
+Unfortunately, most of the translation was not done by a native speaker, so if you would like to help improve the available translations, or to add a new language, please [send me a note](mailto:marco@entekadesign.com).

 ## Settings